-The default GALs allow the use of upto 48K of external FLASH.
-The GALs can be reprogrammed to implement a very wide variety of memory maps.
+The ST10F166 can address up to 256K memory using address lines A0 to A17.
+JP16 and JP17 are used to access the Address lines A18 and A19 for memory bank switching.
+See Section 4.8 for details.
+While the default GALs allow the use of up to 48K of external FLASH, the GALs can be reprogrammed to implement a very wide variety of memory maps.
 Please contact RIGEL Corporation if you have questions about the possibly memory maps, or if you require assistance in programming the GALs.